isomerpages/moe-jurongwestsec/_distinctive/Applied Learning Programme Alp at JWSS.md

 ![](/images/ALP/picture2.png)

 ALP @ JWSS is a two-tiered programme which uses Project Work as a platform to integrate existing aspects of the Art, English Language and InfoComm Technology curricula.
-In Secondary One and Two, students will be equipped with the relevant knowledge, skills, values and attitudes in three areas -&nbsp;**the visual arts**,&nbsp;**communication**&nbsp;and i**nfocomm technology**.
+In Secondary One and Two, students will be equipped with the relevant knowledge, skills, values and attitudes in these areas.

 As another exciting aspect of the ALP@JWSS, students have a choice to select the digital mode that they prefer to work with:&nbsp;
-• Games Development with Augmented Reality (GD-AR),
+• Application Development with Augmented Reality (AD-AR),
-• Web Application Development,
+• Mobile Application Development, or
-• Photography with Digital Manipulation,
-• Stop-Motion Animation or
 • Micro:bits Physical Computing

 Based on their choice, students undergo customised training to enable them to develop their product.